hank-ai/darknet/README_ONNX.md

 - YOLOv4.cfg

 > [!TIP]
-> Software developers wanting more information on the ONNX process should see [src-onnx/onnx.pb.txt](the instructions on using `onnx.proto`).
+> Software developers wanting more information on the ONNX process should see [the instructions on using `onnx.proto`](src-onnx/onnx.pb.txt).